briochemc/F1Method.jl/README.md

   </a>
 </p>

-This package implements the F-1 method described in Pasquier et al. (in preparation).
+This package implements the F-1 method described in *[Pasquier and Primeau](https://www.bpasquier.com/publication/pasquier_primeau_sisc_2019/)* (in review for publication in the *SIAM Journal on Scientific Computing*).
 It allows for efficient quasi-auto-differentiation of an objective function defined implicitly by the solution of a steady-state problem.

 Consider a discretized system of nonlinear partial differential equations that takes the form